SOHNE/CameBoy/README.md

 > _**This project** serves as my experimental platform to delve into emulation's core principles.
 As a personal endeavor aimed at hands-on learning, it doesn't fully mirror the original hardware's intricacies.
 I welcome any contributions or suggestions.
 Feel free to explore the code, report issues, or submit pull requests._

+> [!IMPORTANT]
-> ⚠️ _This repository does not include nor endorse the use of illegal ROMs.
-Users are responsible for ensuring they have the legal right to use ~any~ ROMs with this software._ ⚠️
+> This repository does not include nor endorse the use of illegal ROMs.
+Users are responsible for ensuring they have the legal right to use ~any~ ROMs with this software.

 <details open>
 <summary>